Wolox/tech-guides/frontend/react/style-guide.md

     ```
   - **Component Hierarchy**:
     - Component files should be inside folders that match the component's name.
-    - Use index.js as the filename of a container component.
-Use `Container` as the suffix of the component's name.
+    - Use index.js as the filename of a component.
-    - Use layout.js as the filename of a layout component.
+    - If a component has its own child components, include a folder named components inside the parent component's folder.

     ```jsx
     // MyComponent/index.js
-    import MyComponent from './layout'

-    function MyComponentContainer() {
-      return <MyComponent />;
-    }

-    // MyComponent/layout.js
     function MyComponent() {
       return (
         // Some JSX